timmyyuan/build-whole-program-into-LLVM-IR/README.md

 * wllvm unsupports share libraries and does not need the targets be position independent (i.e. '-fPIC').
 * the gold plugin performs a real link process (with LTO, i.e. '-flto') while wllvm simply uses llvm-link (with less optimizations) to connect all intermediate bitcodes produced in compile time.

-More information can be found in reference but in practice, the bitcodes (of executables) produced by above methods are extremly similar.
+More information can be found in reference but the bitcodes (of executables) produced by above methods are extremly similar in practice.

 ## The gold plugin